Need a ride - here is a BMX

 BMX is an orientation of cycling, which was originally inspired by motocross and has undergone various developments since its creation.
 However, the characteristic features have remained the same, such as the chunky frame made of aluminium or steel and the wide tyres.

-A BMX bike for Racing or Freestyle
+BMX bikes for Racing or Freestyle

 BMX racing is a cycle sport, performed on race tracks, inspired by motocross.
 It is an individualistic, competitive sport.
 However, BMX aims at people of all ages, thus making it a popular family sport.

-The development of BMX
+The development of the BMX bike

 The history of BMX began in California in the beginning of the 1970s.
 In 1971, the movie “On any Sunday”, a documentary about motorcycle sport was released.
 The movie was a success, and many people consider it to be the launch of the BMX movement.
-Inspired by the documentary and the motocross sport in general, children began riding their bikes on dirt tracks, and in the middle of the 1970s this led to the manufacturing of the first real BMX bikes – Strong, durable bikes designed for off road usage.
+Inspired by the documentary and the motocross sport in general, children began riding their bikes on dirt tracks, and in the middle of the 1970s, this led to the manufacturing of the first real BMX bikes – Strong, durable bikes designed for off-road usage.
 Around the same time, Freestyle BMX emerged, a discipline where tricks and techniques are more important than speed.
 Since then, the American Bicycle Association was founded, and in 1982, the first BMX world championships were held.